pypa/build/docs/explanation/how-it-works.rst

 ``pyproject.toml`` declares build dependencies as *specifiers* (``setuptools >= 40.8.0``), not exact versions.
 The installer resolves each specifier to a concrete version at build time, and on an isolated build that version lives only in the temporary environment, which build deletes once it finishes.
-So the most useful piece of information for a backend bug report, the exact backend version, is gone by the time you need it.
+The installer's own output reports the versions, but only at ``-vv``, interleaved with the rest of its log.

-Building with ``-vv`` records it.
-Once build has installed the dependencies, it reports the resolved version of each one as ``name==version``. build obtains these by reading the installed distribution metadata from the environment's ``site-packages`` through ``importlib.metadata`` rather than by spawning a process inside the environment, so the report is cheap and works the same for the ``venv``/``virtualenv`` and ``uv`` backends.
+So once build has installed the dependencies it prints a concise summary of the resolved version of each, as ``name==version``, the single piece a backend bug report usually asks for. build obtains these by reading the installed distribution metadata from the environment's ``site-packages`` through ``importlib.metadata`` rather than by spawning a process inside the environment, so the summary is cheap and works the same for the ``venv``/``virtualenv`` and ``uv`` backends.
 Because it reads installed metadata, it reflects what build used, including any transitive resolution the specifier allowed.

 This is an isolated-build concern.
 Under ``--no-isolation`` build installs nothing - it builds against the interpreter that is already running it - so the versions are whatever that interpreter has, discoverable with your installer.